-Military families that are settling into a new home and community have many needs that can be met by volunteers who may be able to babysit, help with errands, locate a handyman, jumpstart a car, or prepare a meal.
+Military families that are settling into new homes and communities have many needs that can be met by volunteers who may be able to help with errands, locate service providers, assist with household tasks, or prepare meals.
 Volunteers can also be a resource to find others in the community who can provide support.

-Military men and women and their families make tremendous sacrifices as they serve our country.
+Military members and their families make tremendous sacrifices as they serve our country.
 Your support lets them know how much their service is appreciated.
 Members of the military represent the leaders of the next generation.
 By supporting them we are encouraging them to continue their service—eventually outside the military, in our communities.

 Take a grassroots approach and follow these steps to volunteer in your community.
-For more structured opportunities to help military families, go to our More Resources section to find additional opportunities with organizations with a strong track record of helping military families.
+This guide contains both informal and more structured opportunities to work with organizations that have strong track records of helping military families.

 Step 1: Get Started

-Educate yourself about military culture (see below for more information) and the different branches of service.
+One way to help your new friends feel more comfortable is to educate yourself about military culture (see below for more information) and make sure you understand the different branches of service.

-Follow through.
-Continue to reach out and offer specific help.
-For example, you might offer to babysit once a week or ask if you can pick up something at the grocery store while you are out shopping.
+Once you’ve committed to helping, be sure to follow up—and follow through on any offers of help that you’ve made.
+For example, you might offer to help them find childcare or pick up something at the grocery store while you are out shopping.

-Keep in mind that simply listening can have a valuable impact on the emotional well being of the family member.
+Since various branches of the military may emphasize service, sacrifice, and bravery in the face of adversity, some service members and their families may not feel comfortable asking for help.
+Keep in mind that simply listening can have a valuable impact on the emotional well-being of the family member.
 Everyone wants and needs to be heard.

 Step 3: Spread the Word

 Although military populations vary from community to community, there are countless ways to connect with military families in your hometown.
 If you live near a military base, contact the base’s Family Resource Center.
-School counselors, churches, synagogues and religious institutions and other community/fraternal organizations like Masons, Kiwanis and Lions Club may also be able to direct you to military families.
-The organizations listed below will assist volunteers who would like to help military families, or will help volunteers to direct military families to new organizations that can help them.
+School counselors, churches, synagogues and religious institutions and other community/fraternal organizations like Rotary, Kiwanis, and Lions Clubs may also be able to direct you to military families.
+The organizations listed below will assist volunteers who would like to help military families or will help volunteers to direct military families to new organizations that can help them.